Ang Lee, Kidman join Cannes Film Festival jury

-LONDON (Reuters) - Double Oscar-winning director Ang Lee and Australian actress Nicole Kidman will be on the nine-member jury at this year’s Cannes Film Festival, organizers said on Wednesday.
+LONDON, April 24 (Reuters) - Double Oscar-winning director Ang Lee and Australian actress Nicole Kidman will be on the nine-member jury at this year’s Cannes Film Festival, organisers said on Wednesday.

 The panel, led by triple Oscar-winner Steven Spielberg, will decide the awards handed out when the world’s most important annual cinema showcase closes on May 26.